 This family amusement park is located in Seguin and is open year-round, with its water rides only being open from March through September.
 You’ll find rides, go-carts, arcade games and more.
 Visit the website for pricing and hours.

-Schlitterbahn New Braunfels was voted the World’s Best Waterpark in 2015.
-Located on the banks of the spring-fed Comal River, it has 40 attractions on over 70 acres.
+Located on the banks of the spring-fed Comal River, this water park has 40 attractions on over 70 acres.
 Plenty of rides, slides, tube chutes, wading pools, and other water adventures for all ages.
 Visit the website for info about hours, tickets, and more.
-Click here to read 10 things we love about Schlitterbahn New Braunfels.
+Click here to read 10 Things We Love About Schlitterbahn New Braunfels.
 (Also take note that there are Schlitterbahn locations in South Padre and Galveston, too.)

 –> Typhoon Texas (Pflugerville)

-Typhoon Texas Waterpark is taking over the former Hawaiian Falls site with new ownership and a multi-million dollar transformation.
-This recreational center features water slides, a lazy river, a zip line, a ropes course & concessions.
+Typhoon Texas Waterpark features water slides, a lazy river, a zip line, a ropes course & concessions.
 Visit the website for a list of activities, admission info, hours and more.
+Click here to read our review of Typhoon Texas.

 –> Aquatica (San Antonio)